Computationally efficient inference for latent position network models: Theoretical guarantees

 \subsection{LPM likelihood errors}

-We now report a series of theoretical results, specific to LPM, in preparation of applying Corollary \ref{corollary_mitrophanov} to this context.
-In the following theorem, we show that the likelihood error is bounded, and that it can be arbitrarily reduced by refining the latent grid partition. \begin{theorem} Under Assumptions \ref{assumption_bounded_support}, \ref{assumption_bounded_prior} and \ref{assumption_edge_probability}, the error on the noisy likelihood ratios for a latent position update (see Eq.\eqref{eq:likelihood_ratios_z_noisy}) satisfies for all $i\in\mathcal{V}$
+We now report theoretical results that are specific to LPMs, in preparation of applying Corollary \ref{corollary_mitrophanov} to this context.
+In the following theorem, we show that the error on the MwG acceptance probabilities is bounded, and that it can be arbitrarily reduced by refining the latent grid partition. \begin{theorem} Under Assumptions \ref{assumption_bounded_support} and \ref{assumption_edge_probability}, the error on the acceptance probabilities for a latent position update satisfies for all $i\in\mathcal{V}$: